(I may earn a small commission on the products linked to in this post.)

 #2 Wash With High Temperatures

-To eradicate dust mites you can also wash with high temperatures.
+To eradicate dust mites you can also wash using high temperatures.
 Studies show that temperatures greater than 130 degrees Fahrenheit or 54 degrees Celsius will effectively kill 100% of dust mites and their larvae.

 Interestingly, dry cleaning did not kill any dust mites or larvae and doing laundry with cold temperatures were effective but not 100% (no more than 90%).